philipdarke/reproducible-actuarial-work/docs/exercise3.md

 ## Loading libraries

-We will use the `forecast` and `ggplot2` libraries in our analysis.
+We will use the `forecast` library in our analysis.

-To add these libraries to the project, go to `global/config.dcf`, set `load_libraries` to TRUE (so that the libraries are loaded when a project is opened) and add them to the list of libraries.
+To add this library to the project, go to `global/config.dcf`, set `load_libraries` to TRUE (so that the libraries are loaded when a project is opened) and add it to the list of libraries.

 Following this, `config.dcf` should look like this